 - I think it’s so cool that it can serve as a power bank for my phone and other devices.
 This will come in handy on my next camping trip!

 - It is the perfect size and shape to hang from your tent.

 - Despite the confusion on exact water resistance specs, I can tell you a splash of water or rain won’t cause this lantern to fritz out.

 - The magnet!
 That magnet is so convenient – who doesn’t appreciate hands-free lighting, especially outdoors?

-Overall, I say this little lantern gets a thumbs-up.
+Overall, I say the Outxe 3-in-1 Rugged Lantern gets a thumbs-up.
 If you’d like to check out this or other Outxe products, head on over to Outxe’s website.